How to Archive a Google Classroom Without Losing Important Data

 Steps

-On the Google Classroom homepage, click on the menu (three horizontal lines) in the top left corner.
-From the menu, select “Archived Classes” to view all the classes you’ve stored away.
+Go to the Archived Classes Section On the Google Classroom homepage, click the menu (three horizontal lines) in the top left corner.
+Select “Archived Classes” from the menu to view all stored classes.

 When to Use This Feature?